saraengineer/kafka-connect-monitoring/README.md

 * Portainer (not required).

 Here we are using a mongo kafka sink connector.
 Jar is downloaded from [here](https://repo1.maven.org/maven2/org/mongodb/kafka/mongo-kafka-connect/1.11.0/) and put in the kafka-jars.

-We are using jmx exporter to collect kafka connect metrics. ( see the prometheus directory) Metrics config and grafana dashboard are download from [here](https://github.com/confluentinc/kafka-connect-monitoring-sandbox) and put in grafana directory.
+We are using jmx exporter to collect kafka connect metrics.

+Metrics config and grafana dashboard are download from [here](https://github.com/confluentinc/kafka-connect-monitoring-sandbox).

 **docker compose :**